iot-edge-foundation/iot-edge-tradfri/README.md

 ![Setting up the module in IoT Edge](media/iot-edge-module-setup.png)

+At this point, your tradfri module is not trusted yet by the tradfri hub.

+Your module is running and waiting for the 'generateAppSecret' direct command.
+This is the way to get an app secret key which you have to store afterwards.

-Then call the 'generateAppSecret' direct method.
+Now call the 'generateAppSecret' direct method.
 Pass the "gateway secret" key, found on the back of your Trådfri hub.
 The body of the Direct Method 'generateAppSecret' should look like:

 ```
 {